Logo XpertSource

 home iconBlogBuying a property

-What are the pros and cons of fhsa?
+First-time homebuyers: the pros and cons of the fhsa

 Facebook iconInstagram iconlinkedIn icon

-Nearly a year ago, a new savings vehicle came into effect: the First Home Savings Account, better known by the acronym FHSA.
+As we approach the end of 2024, it’s been over a year since the introduction of a new savings vehicle: The First Savings Account, commonly known by the acronym FHSA.

-Not yet familiar with the specifics of this savings account?
-Our article, "The FHSA for buying your first property" outlines all the important details you need to know about it.
-Feel free to take a few minutes to review it to better understand its operation and eligibility criteria.
+If you are not yet familial with the specifics of this savings account, our article Everything your need to know about the FHSA covers all the important details you need to know.
+Feel free to take a few minutes to review it and gain a better understanding of how it works and the eligibility criteria.

-Today, we will specifically present the main advantages of contributing to it, as well as the weaknesses to consider.
+Today, we will focus specifically on the main advantages of contributing to it, as well as the weakness to consider.

-What are the advantages of opening a FHSA?
+What are the advantages of opening an FHSA?

 Man counting money

-Have you heard of the Home Buyers' Plan (HBP)?
-This program allows you to withdraw up to $35,000 from your RRSP for the down payment required for the purchase of your home.
-This is a significant amount, but FHSA does even better!
+Are you familiar with the Home Buyer’s Plan (HBP)?
+This program lets you withdraw up to $35,000 from your RRSP to help fund your home purchase down payment.
+While this is a substantial amount, the FHSA offers even more!

 2. Possibility of withdrawing more than $40,000